open-telemetry/oteps/text/0083-component.md

 ## Internal details

-This change affects only the OpenTelemtry protocol, and propose a way to represent the telemetry data in a structural way, here is an example for
+This proposal affects only the OpenTelemtry protocol, and proposes a way to represent the telemetry data in a structural way, here is an example for
 metrics: